California Alien Land Law of 1913: Related court cases

 In 1918, California v.
 Jukichi Harada was resolved in Riverside Superior Court in favor of Harada, allowing the Harada family to keep the home purchased in the names of their three American-born children by affirming their 14th Amendment rights.
 The outcome of this case did not alter California's alien land laws, and the parents, Japanese immigrants Jukichi and Ken Harada, remained ineligible for citizenship for the remainder of their lives.

 In 1923, the laws were upheld in the United States Supreme Court and were determined not to be in violation of the Fourteenth Amendment to the United States Constitution.

 The 1946 Supreme Court of California case People v.
 Oyama reaffirmed the 1923 decision, determining that Japanese immigrant Kajiro Oyama had attempted to evade the Alien Land Laws by purchasing farmland that he placed in the name of his son, who was a U.S. citizen.
 In fact, Oyama's petition to be named as his son's guardian in order to have authority over the land had been approved by a local court.
 This method was a major way in which the Japanese were able to acquire agricultural land during this period, since most other options were closed to them.
 The case was then reviewed by the United States Supreme Court in Oyama v.
 California after petitioning by the Oyamas and their supporters.
 The majority opinion held that Fred Oyama's rights as a U.S. citizen to take and hold property had been violated by the state of California.
 The decision was arguably instrumental in helping to bring about a shift in attitudes toward the Japanese and their property rights.

-The Alien Land Laws were invalidated in 1952 by the Supreme Court of California as a violation of the equal protection clause of the 14th Amendment to the United States Constitution in Sei Fujii v.
+The Alien Land Laws were invalidated in 1952 by the Supreme Court of California as a violation of the equal protection clause of the Fourteenth Amendment to the United States Constitution in Sei Fujii v.
 California.
 Fujii was a longtime Los Angeles resident, but was not a U.S. citizen.
 He alleged that the law violated the California and United States Constitutions, and that it also went against the spirit of the United Nations Charter to which the United States was bound by treaty.
 The California District Court of Appeal had decided in 1950 that the Alien Land Law was in violation of Articles 55 and 56 of the United Nations Charter.
 The Supreme Court of California then ordered the case transferred for hearing and settlement, as it was determined to be a sufficiently important question of law.